jackplant02/math_game/README.md

 ## Installation and Running

-### Option 1: macOS Standalone (Apple Silicon Only)
+### Option 1: Standalone Executable (No Python Required)
-If you are on an M-Series Mac, you can run the game without installing Python.
+Pre-compiled executables are available for Windows, macOS, and Linux.

-1. Download the latest macOS `.zip` release from the [Releases](https://github.com/jackplant02/math_game/releases) tab.
+1. Navigate to the [Releases](https://github.com/jackplant02/math_game/releases) tab.
-2. Unzip the file to extract the `mathquiz` executable
-3. Bypass macOS Security (Gatekeeper).
+2. Download the `.zip` or `.tar.gz` file that matches your operating system and processor architecture.
+3. Extract the downloaded file.
+4. **On Windows:** Double-click the extracted executable to play.
+5. **On Linux:** Open your terminal, navigate to the folder, and run the file.

+**Note for macOS Users (Gatekeeper Bypass):**
 Because this app is an open-source project, macOS will flag it as unidentified/unverifiable.
-   * Double click the `mathquiz` executable.
+* Double-click the extracted executable.
 A pop-up will appear stating that the app could not be opened.
 * Open **Privacy & Security** in your macOS Settings.
 * Scroll down to the bottom of the page, and you will see a notification that says '"mathquiz" was blocked to protect your Mac.'
 * Click 'Open Anyway' next to this message.
 * In the pop-up that appears, click 'Open Anyway', and authenticate.
 * You only need to do this the first time you run the app.

-### Option 2: Run via Python (Windows, Linux, and Intel Macs)
+### Option 2: Install via Python
 Ensure you have Python 3 installed on your system.

 1. Clone this repository: